MikhailR1337/task-sync-x/README.md

 # task-sync-x
-application that helps track the prgress
+application that helps track the progress